Prevalence of circumcision: Bulgaria (13.4%)

 The circumcision rate in Bulgaria is estimated to be 13.4%.

 Russia (11.8%)

 The circumcision rate in Russia is estimated to be 11.8%.

 Sweden (11.8%)

-A study on Hypospadias (2016), recruited a control group (i.e. men without Hypospadias) via the Swedish Population Registry, the reported circumcision rate of the controls was 11.8%, mean age was 33.
+A study on hypospadias in 2016 recruited a control group (i.e. men without hypospadias) via the Swedish Population Registry; the reported circumcision rate of the controls was 11.8% with a mean age of 33.

 Denmark (1.6 - 7%)

 In 1986, 511 out of approximately 478,000 Danish boys aged 0–14 years were circumcised.
 This corresponds to a cumulative national circumcision rate of around 1.6% by the age of 15 years.

-A recent survey (2017-2018) called Project SEXUS surveyed 62,675 Danes aged 15-89 years on sexual topics.
+A recent survey (2017–2018) called Project SEXUS surveyed 62,675 Danes aged 15–89 years on sexual topics.
 The survey found the male circumcision rate to be 7%.
 Of the respondents 5% were circumcised for medical or other reasons, while 2% were circumcised for religious or traditional reasons.